aidanwhiteley/books/README.md

 ### Running in development
-The checked in default Spring profile is "mongo-java-server".
+The checked in default Spring profile is "mongo-java-server-no-auuth".
 This uses an in memory fake Mongo instance - [mongo-java-server](https://github.com/bwaldvogel/mongo-java-server) - so there is no need to run MongoDb locally.
+It also auto logs you on with a dummy user so there is no need to set up OAuth config to explore the application.
 So you should be able to just check out the code and run and test the application for development purposes with no other dependencies.

 To develop Mongo related code you should switch to the "dev" profile which does expect to be able to connect to a real MongoDb instance.